 CERA covers many electronics used in home offices and for home entertainment

 While CERA was an important step forward for Illinois, there are many home electronics that it does not cover, including kitchen electrics, cell phones, cameras, and the assortment of chargers, cables, wires and adaptors that tend to accumulate in many households.
 These products all contain metal components that can be stripped and recycled.
 Kane County and its partner, eWorks Electronic Services, accept an expanded menu of electronics at our Recycling Centers to reduce the amount of reusable material going to landfills.

 Kane County accepts many additional home electronics at our Recycling Centers, including those pictured.

 Frequently Asked Questions

 Are electronics collected by Kane County ever reused or resold?
 Yes, a very small percentage of the items brought to eWorks are selected for refurbishment.
 These include newer laptops, tablets, video game systems and smart phones.
 If deemed repairable, all data will be completely erased (see next question), the repairs made, and the items donated or sold with profits supporting eWorks' non-profit mission.
 We encourage Kane County residents to explore repair options for newer/high-value items themselves before deciding to buy new.
-We can do a lot to combat eWaste problems by extending the working life of our gadgets.
+We can do a lot to address eWaste problems by extending the working life of our gadgets.